rjbultitude/freqi/README.md

 This package aims to:

-* Provide a simple API for creating sets of frequencies
+* Provide a simple API for creating sets of frequencies from intervals
 * Return actual sonic frequencies in Hz or relative frequencies for use with audio files
 * Return a set of frequencies of any length
 * Allow for any number of semitones per octave
+* Provide a way of creating frequencies from within the intervals
 * Handle bad data

 What it doesn't do: